GDamiani2927/VORTEx/documentation/DOC.md

 [Launcher Code](https://github.com/GDamiani2927/Conklin-Damiani-PITS/blob/main/SpinLaunch.py)

 #### Components
+Motor: declared in pwmio library and controlled with motor1.throttle = 1 or motor1.throttle = 0
-Encoder values: ch1.value and ch2.value
+Encoder values: received and read with ch1.value and ch2.value
+Magnet: controlled with digital output magnet.value = True or magnet.value = False

+finish tmr when have access to real code

 #### Problems
 Encoder values: The first issue was getting actual values from the encoders.
 We had never used the encoders on a REV motor with a Pico before so we experimented to find out how it would connect best.
 We found that Pico could read the Channel 1 and Channel 2 wires in the encoder cable by simply connecting them to a pin and declaring them as a digital input.
 They each would transmit True or False values depending on whether or not one of the magnets had spun by them, which we would use to find the number of rotations.